UW-INFO442-AU23/Team-GOAT/README.md

 | **Testing Cases** | *Validate if the map displays correctly *Clicking on the pop-up tag associated with the buildings *User Interaction by moving around/navigating the on the map *Map Zoom functionality by ensuring users can Zoom In/Out| * Validate the button are working correctly * Filtering by 'Campus' (North or West Campus) Click on either 'North Campus' or 'West Campus' filter button * Filtering by 'View All' * Filtering by 'Open Now'|
 | **Expected Results** | * Displays the correct plot on the map * Tag populates corresponding information, minimizes other markers or previously opened tags * Click and drag allows the user to navigate * Boundaries are limited to the UW campus * Buttons are functional allowing users to zoom in and out * Pinch or 2 finger operations also work for zoom| * The button is clicked and provides feedback * Only items associated with the selected campus are displayed, while items from the other campus should be hidden * All items are displayed, and no items are hidden. * Only items that are currently open are displayed, while items that are closed should be hidden. |
 | **Unexpected Results**        | * Incorrect plot with inaccurate info * Map doesn’t appear * Too zoomed in * Unresponsive Location Markers * Static map  | * Unresponsive button * After selecting a specific campus filter, items from both campuses are still visible *  Items from the selected campus are hidden * After clicking the 'View All' button, some items are hidden or not displayed 	|
+| **Expected Deficiency**        | #1: map accuracy, especially in areas with irregular data or limited coverage.
+#2: Users may find the information in the pop-up tag insufficient or may desire additional details
+#3: Limited navigation, especially if the map doesn't effectively convey boundaries the user is looking for
+#4: Challenges in zooming | #1: inconsistencies in displaying all items if there are gaps or inaccuracies in the dataset #2: Encounter issues with real-time data accuracy due to accurate/unknown info regarding the building.|
+| **Workaround**        | * Check internet connectivity.
+* Ensure the map data is up-to-date.
+* If the marker is unresponsive, reloading the map may resolve the issue.
+* Access the linked UW Resource site listed with specific rooms to find feminine products on the resource page
+|
+| * If buttons are unresponsive, users can clear their browser cache and try again.
+* If items from both campuses are still visible, users can reload the map.
+* Regularly update and maintain the dataset to ensure completeness.
+* Clear browser cache and try again.
+* Verify data consistency in the JSON file |